 Dejan Lazić was born in Zagreb, Croatia, into a family of musicians.
 He grew up in Salzburg, where he studied at the Mozarteum (clarinet, piano and composition).
-The early encounter with Zoltán Kocsis and Imre Rohmann at the Bartók Festival in Hungary was decisive for his artistic career, as well as important impulses from Peter Eötvös.
+The early encounter with Zoltán Kocsis and Imre Rohmann at the Bartók Festival in Hungary was decisive for his artistic career, as well as significant influence from Peter Eötvös.
 Dejan Lazić lives in Amsterdam.

 Photographer: Lin Gothoni